rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 !!!
 Warning

-    For the purposes of this guide, the following script will deleted all P{odman Volumes.
+    For the purposes of this guide, the following script will deleted all Podman Volumes.
 If you have other applications running with their own volumes, modify/comment the line "podman volume rm --all";

 ```
 #!/bin/bash